 16. A one-to-one relationship but different conceptual coverage may exist in the case of intermediate consumption (SNA) and use of goods and services (GFSM).
 The difference relates for instance to the financial intermediation as well as the insurance services.
 The SNA aggregate intermediate consumption does not cover the full interest nor insurance premium payments but only the respective service charges (including premium supplements on property income).
 To implement this macroeconomic concept requires data from the supply side (i.e., insurance and banking units).
 By contrast, the users of bank and insurance services only know their insurance premiums payable (and claims receivable) as well as interest payable (and receivable).
-Since this applies to all users of bank and insurance services (GFSM).
+Since this applies to all users of bank and insurance services, including general government, it seems questionable to align the terms intermediate consumption (SNA) and use of goods and services (GFSM).